Lightning strike: Epidemiology

-There are about 240,000 lightning strikes incidents around the world each year.
+According to the CDC there are about 6,000 lightning strikes per minute, or more than 8 million strikes every day.

-According to National Geographic, about 2,000 people are killed annually worldwide by lightning.
-If all eight billion humans have an equal chance of being killed over a 70-year lifespan, this gives a lifetime probability of about 1 in 60,000.
-However, due to increased awareness and improved lightning conductors and protection, the number of annual lightning deaths has been decreasing steadily year by year.
+As of 2008 there were about 240,000 "lightning strikes incidents" around the world each year.

-According to the National Oceanic and Atmospheric Administration, over the twenty years to 2012 the United States averaged 51 annual lightning strike fatalities, making it the second-most frequent cause of weather-related death after floods.
-In the US, between 9 and 10% of those struck die, with an annual average of 25 deaths in the 2010s decade (16 in 2017).
+According to the National Oceanic and Atmospheric Administration in 2012, over the twenty years to 2012 the United States averaged 51 annual lightning strike fatalities, making it the second-most frequent cause of weather-related death after floods.
+In the US, as of 1999, between 9 and 10% of those struck died, with an annual average of 25 deaths in the 2010s decade (16 in 2017).